Sherzo21/gender-classification-and-t5-nlp-summary/README.md

-# Gender Classification with ResNet50 + YOLOv8 + SORT
+# Gender Classification with ResNet50 + YOLOv8 + SORT + T5 based classification summary

 This project provides an **end-to-end pipeline** for detecting people in video streams, tracking them across frames, and classifying gender using a fine-tuned ResNet-50.
 It combines **object detection (YOLOv8)**, **multi-object tracking (SORT)**, and **deep classification (ResNet50)** into a complete system.